Chia-Network/chia-docs/docs/farming/farming-many-machines.md

 ### Plotting On Multiple Machines

-Buried in the [Farming on many machines](https://github.com/Chia-Network/chia-blockchain/wiki/Farming-on-many-machines) wiki page is this relevant tidbit:
+In the [Farming on Many Machines page](/farming-on-many-machines) is this relevant tidbit:

 > When creating plots on the other harvesters, use `chia plots create -f farmer_key -p pool_key`, inserting the farmer and pool keys from your main machine.
 Alternatively, you could copy your private keys over by using chia keys add, but this is less secure.

 ### Harvesting On Multiple Machines

-Follow the instructions on setting up certificates on harvesters on the [Farming on many machines](https://github.com/Chia-Network/chia-blockchain/wiki/Farming-on-many-machines) wiki page.
+Follow the instructions on setting up certificates on harvesters on the [Farming on Many Machines page](/farming-on-many-machines).

 # Keep Your Wallet Separate

 One way to not get your wallet hacked is to not have it accessible to the internet.
-Here is how to do this: [Chia Keys Management](https://github.com/Chia-Network/chia-blockchain/wiki/Chia-Keys-Management)
+Here is how to do this: [Chia Keys Management](/chia-key-management)

 > Your reward address for chia rewards should be a separate key as well, kept in an offline machine.
 You can generate an address on a different computer, and put this address in the config.yaml (farmer.xch_target_address and pool.xch_target_address), so if your farming machine gets hacked, you don't lose past rewards. ([Source](https://github.com/Chia-Network/chia-blockchain/discussions/1116#discussioncomment-420398))